• Jul 28, 2025

 • New Route: This route was developed recently and is further designed to be more comfortable for the pilgrims.

-• Managed by the Shrine Board: The Shri Mata Vaishno Devi Shrine Board is managed and maintained by the Himkoti route and provides facilities like restaurants and rest areas.
+• Managed by the Shrine Board: The Shri Mata Vaishno Devi Shrine Board manages and maintains the Himkoti route and provides facilities such as restaurants and rest areas.

-• Less Crowded: This route is generally less crowded than the older Hathimatha routes, so you can choose the Himkot route to experience a less crowded experience.
+• Less Crowded: This route is generally less crowded than the older Hathimatha routes, so you can choose the Himkoti route to experience a less crowded experience.

-• Scenic Views: The Himkot area also offers beautiful panoramic views of the surrounding mountains and valleys, which make it a popular spot for relaxation and photography.
+• Scenic Views: The Himkoti area also offers beautiful panoramic views of the surrounding mountains and valleys, which make it a popular spot for relaxation and photography.

 • Shorter: The Himkoti route is slightly shorter than the Hathimatha route from Ardhkuwari to the Bhawan.

-• No Stairs: The Himkoti route is further designed with a smooth gradient and interlocking tiles, which makes it easier for pedestrians and eliminates the need for stairs.
+• No Stairs: The Himkoti route is further designed with a smooth gradient and interlocking tiles, making it easier for pedestrians and eliminating the need for stairs.

 Conclusion

-Therefore, after reviewing the information mentioned above, you must be further updated with the Himkoti and Ardhkuwari route for the Vaishno Devi Yatra and its features.
-If you wonder which path is the best, both are almost identical.
+Therefore, after reviewing the information mentioned above, you must be further updated on the Himkoti and Ardhkuwari routes for the Vaishno Devi Yatra and their features.
+If you're wondering which path is best, both are almost identical.
 If you are looking for a less strenuous and more comfortable trek with amenities and beautiful views, the Himoti route is generally preferred.
 If you prefer a more traditional and challenging experience, the Ardhkuwari route, the older Hathimatha section, will be even more suitable.

-What is the difference between the old and new routes to Vaishno Dev?
+What is the difference between the old and new routes to Vaishno Devi?

-From Adhkuwari to Bhawan, there are two different routes.
-The previous route is 6 km and goes through Hatimattha/ Sanjichhat, and the new route is 5 km and goes through Himkoti.
-The new route begins before Adhkuwari, while the old route diverts from the Adi-Kuwari temple.
+From Ardhkuwari to Bhawan, there are two different routes.
+The previous route is 6 km and goes through Hatimattha/Sanjichhat, while the new route is 5 km and goes through Himkoti.
+The new route begins before Ardhkuwari, while the old route diverts from the Ardhkuwari temple.

 What is the ropeway route to travel to Vaishno Devi?